UAlbanyArchives/spe_website/arclight_intergration/cfp.md

 -   Access to Memory
 -   Archon

 In particular, we are looking for people who have experimented with connecting archival description or finding aids with digital objects.
-If you have interacted with ArcLight, Blacklight, or Solr, that is an added bonus.

 If you’ve ever written a thoughtful scope note that describes an item uploaded into a digital repository, and have been either confused or opinionated by that experience, we want you!